DigiDago/moodle-block_pimenkofeaturedcourses/README.md

 # Plugin pimenko featured courses for Moodle

-Block to display a list of featured courses related linked only to ur block
+Block to display a list of featured courses specific to the block linked to it

 ## Build status